-This webinar will discuss a series of quality and food safety parameters, as well as process efficiency indicators for edible oils, using palm oil as an example.
+This webinar discussed a series of quality and food safety parameters, as well as process efficiency indicators for edible oils, using palm oil as an example.

-The speakers will outline the value chain of palm oil and indicate where the analysis of element contents and the probing oil degradation at molecular level are meaningful and routinely performed.
-The session will cover three techniques, namely combustion elemental analysis, atomic spectroscopy by means of ICP-OES, and UV/Vis spectrophotometry (molecular spectroscopy).
+The speakers outlined the value chain of palm oil and indicate where the analysis of element contents and the probing oil degradation at molecular level are meaningful and routinely performed.
+The session covered three techniques, namely combustion elemental analysis, atomic spectroscopy by means of ICP-OES, and UV/Vis spectrophotometry (molecular spectroscopy).

 Combustion elemental analysis is becoming an increasingly popular analytical tool to efficiently monitor chlorine contents in palm oil.
-The session will examine the reasons for this and explain the benefits of conducting process monitoring early on.
+The session examined the reasons for this and explain the benefits of conducting process monitoring early on.

-The speakers will also outline the ways in which tools, such as the multi EA 5100 C/N/S/Cl analyser, can provide efficient methodology to monitor feedstocks (crude palm oil), as well as intermediate refining products (red and/or white palm oil) to detect organic and inorganic chlorine contents.
+The speakers also outlined the ways in which tools, such as the multi EA 5100 C/N/S/Cl analyser, can provide efficient methodology to monitor feedstocks (crude palm oil), as well as intermediate refining products (red and/or white palm oil) to detect organic and inorganic chlorine contents.

-Finally, UV/Vis spectroscopy will be explored by the speakers; a technique that provides rapid and consistent quality assessment of materials at a molecular level, including crude and bleached palm oil.
+Finally, UV/Vis spectroscopy was explored by the speakers; a technique that provides rapid and consistent quality assessment of materials at a molecular level, including crude and bleached palm oil.
 Among such techniques is the Deterioration of Bleachability Index (DOBI), a well-established analytical procedure that surveys initial palm oil quality, as specified in the ISO 17932:2011 standard.
-Using this tool, the speakers will expand on how you can achieve low carotene detection and high-sample throughput along the complete value chain.
+Using this tool, the speakers expanded on how you can achieve low carotene detection and high-sample throughput along the complete value chain.

 Key learning objectives: